docksal/docksal/docs/project-setup.md

     (e.g. often a project init script or a composer script contains a repository checkout, which would require an ssh key for access).

-## 3. Your project is ready
+## Your project is ready

-Your project website is now running.
-You can visit the project url in your browser `http://myproject.docksal`
+Your project stack is now running.
+Access it in your browser: `http://myproject.docksal`

 !!! tip "VIRTUAL HOST name"
-    By default the virtual host name is equal to project folder name sans spaces and dashes, with the `.docksal` domain appended to it. `myproject => myproject.docksal`
+    By default the virtual host name is equal to the project's folder name sans spaces and dashes, with the `.docksal` domain appended to it.

-## 3.1.
-Windows users, one more thing...
+    `myproject => myproject.docksal`

-!!! attention "Windows users need HOSTS file configuration"
+!!! attention "Windows users must edit their host file configuration"
-    On Windows you need to add every project to the hosts file.
+    On Windows you have to add each project manually to the hosts file.
     `192.168.64.100  myproject.docksal`